ankeetmaini/blog/content/posts/leadership-lessons-from-tiger-3.md

 Apart from these contextual leadership lessons, there were some uber level lessons we can learn.

 > **Lesson – Don’t celebrate early and avoid Hero culture.**
 >> Leads celebrated victories prematurely, overlooked crucial details, displayed a casual approach, and later had to retract.
 The entire organisation was built around a Hero-worshipping culture which made the environment toxic and non-scalable.
-No precedent of knowledge transfer/mentorship/documentation.
+No precedent of knowledge transfer, mentorship or documentation.
 Hence huge dependency on a few shoulders.

 Hope you enjoyed the Leadership lessons as much as the movie if not more 😜